LeaFranz/MobAppDevApp/README.md

 # Flytta - The Exercise Reminder

+Group: C
+Franz Lea, Trummer Julia

 The exercise reminder Flytta (swedish: move) reminds you to take a break and offers you a variety of exercises you can choose from.
 This app is a project for the lecture "Mobile Application Development" at the FH Joanneum (SS2020).